-Most importantly, we develop 2nd guitar parts so you can play with me and the singer and more deeply understand each song.
+Most importantly, we develop 2nd guitar parts so you can play with me and the singer, and more deeply understand each song.

-1. Talking About A Revolution
+#1 – Talking About A Revolution

-2. Redemption Song
+#2 – Redemption Song

-To learn how to play Redemption Song by Bob Marley, we first study the individual parts using play along loops, including how to play the intro note for note.
+To learn how to play Redemption Song by Bob Marley, we first study the individual parts using play-along loops, including how to play the intro note for note.

-3. Robin Hood
+#3 – Robin Hood

-4. One More Cup Of Coffee
+#4 – One More Cup Of Coffee

 Before we get our teeth into playing One More Cup Of Coffee by Bob Dylan, we must practice our chromatic exercises some more.

-5. The Drugs Don’t Work
+#5 – The Drugs Don’t Work

-Playing the main part just like Richard did is not easy, there is so much variation in the strumming.
-To get it right, we must first work on our ability to read rhythms.
+Playing The Drugs Don’t Work just like Richard did is not easy, there is so much variation in the strumming.
+To get it right, we first work on reading rhythms.

-Following this, we study each section in depth using play along loops before we play the complete song.
+Following this, we study each section in depth using play-along loops before we play the complete song.
 Finally, we learn the beautiful 2nd guitar as well.

-6. Time Of Your Life
+#6 – Time Of Your Life

-The biggest hurdle to overcome here is to pick fast in a sweeping motion.
-To get better, we practice a sweeping exercise and each section of the song to loops.
+The biggest hurdle to overcome playing Time Of Your Life is to pick fast in a sweeping motion.
+To improve, we’ll practice a sweeping exercise first.

 As Wonderwall is played using fast strumming, we must engage in some strumming exercises before we can play the complete song well.